Fayetteville VA Medical Center

 The Fayetteville VAMC received the “Above and Beyond” Award from the North Carolina National Guard and Reserve.
 The award honors employers who go “Above and Beyond” to support employees serving in the National Guard and Reserves through policies and attitudes.
 The medical center also received recognition for support of the Disaster Emergency Medical Personnel System (DEMPS) for Hurricane Ike and Hurricane Gustav.

-Community-Based Outpatient Clinics and new construction
+Community-Based Outpatient Clinics and recent construction